 For rising juniors and seniors, Academic Immersion: Introduction to Medicine is an intensive three-week premedical program.
-It is offered in partnership with the Department of Medical Sciences & Education at the BU School of Medicine.

-AIM’s premedical track will provide you with a broad introduction to the field of medicine, combining coursework in related sciences with project-based learning activities and explorations of the various career possibilities that exist within the field.
+AIM’s premedical track will provide you with a broad introduction to the field of medicine, combining coursework in related sciences with experiential learning activities and explorations of the various career possibilities that exist within the field.